MINAYUAN/CaliforniaHousing/README.md

-S&P/Case-Shiller CA-Los Angeles Home Price Index
+S&P/Case-Shiller CA-Los Angeles Home Price Index [image]

 Source: https://fred.stlouisfed.org/series/LXXRSA

 We want to build a free property appraisal model that consideres historical traded prices, the neighborhood, tax policy and property-related factors for sellers and buyers in the general public to understand how competitive their listing price is.
 Through looking at historical prices, the appraisal model takes into account of possibilities of a house being overpriced and underprice by the housing market momentum.

 Appearance in the order of the least to most expansive postal code in Los Angeles.
+[image]

 ## Model Results and Demontration
 We applied seven modelling methods in this prediction problem: OLS Linear Regression, Polynomial Regression, Ridge, Lasso, Elastic Net Regularized Regression, Tree-based (Random Forest), and K Nearnest Neighbor.
 Our associated quantitative measure of success is Root Mean Squared Errors (RMSE).
 This measure will reflect error in dollar term.
+It helps understand the performance of each model by measuring how far away the the predicted houses price could be from the sold price, given the information in various factors we considered.

 | Method | RMSE ($) |
 | ------------- | ------------- |